data61/gnaf/README.md

     sbt update-classifiers eclipse

 uses the [sbteclipse](https://github.com/typesafehub/sbteclipse/wiki/Using-sbteclipse) plugin to create the .project and .classpath files required by Eclipse (with source attachments for dependencies).

-## Search Strategy

-### Indexing

-The following G-NAF data is formatted into an array of strings (one array element per bullet point):

-- site name, building name (commas not included)
-- unit/flat,
-- level,
-- street (number ranges are formatted with a minus separator and no space e.g. "2-4 Reed Street South"),
-- locality, state abbreviation, postcode;

-plus:

-- one array element for each street alias; and
-- one array element for each locality alias: locality alias, state abbreviation, postcode

-These strings are indexed into the same Lucene field using `WhitespaceTokenizer`, `LowerCaseFilter` and `ShingleFilter` producing unigram and bigram tokens.
-Bigrams provide a reward for terms appearing in the above order.
-A PositionIncrementGap is used to prevent bigrams going across string boundaries so that only ordering within each string is rewarded, not between them.

-Analysis of results using `gnaf-test` has shown that Lucene's default scoring based on language models doesn't work well with address data.
-`AddressSimilarity` is used to override this behaviour:

-- length norm is disabled so that multiple aliases are not penalized
-- term frequency is disabled so that a matching street and locality name isn't unduly rewarded
-- document frequency is disabled so that common street names are not penalized

-For a street address with no street number, a "d61_no_num" token is indexed to represent the missing number.

-### Searching

-Bigram term matches are boosted by a factor of 3 to reward correct ordering.
-"d61_no_num" is added to the query boosted by 0.1 so that a matching street number will score much higher, but otherwise a street with no number will be preferred over one with a spurious number.
-Input tokenization and filtering is as discussed above (under Indexing) and scoring is provided by `AddressSimilarity` also as above.

-#### Notes for client applications

-People often use "2 / 12 BLAH STREET" for "UNIT 2 12 BLAH STREET" (which corresponds the indexed format).
-Bigrams will provide a high score for "2 12 BLAH" but not for "2 / 12 BLAH", so "/" in the input should be replaced with a space.
-Similarly any commas in the input should also be replaced with a space.
-The only useful non-alphanumeric characters are '-' as a number range separator and some non-alphanumeric characters that may appear in names such as "-" and "'".

 ## Software License